sdboard/LMU-CMSI-281-fall2016/FunWithTrees/ReadMe.md

-ReadMe.md\n
-This is my FunWithTrees program, SDBTrie, where I implement a prefix tree \n Instructions to user: save a text document, (example: t.txt), containing only letters and numbers to x directory save SDBTrie.java and TrieInterface.java to x directory go to x directory in terminal type 'javac SDBTrie.java' and press enter type 'java SDBTrie << t.txt' and press enter
+#ReadMe.md
+#This is my FunWithTrees program, TrieHard (Because I'm shamelessly a 'try-hard'), where I implement a prefix tree.
+#Instructions to user:
+#1) Save a text document like the above Hamlet.txt into your directory.
+#2) Save TrieHard.java and TrieInterface.java to this directory.
+#3) Go to x directory in terminal.
+#4) Type 'javac TrieHard.java' and press enter.
+#5) Type 'java TrieHard << Hamlet.txt' and press enter.
+#6) Be amazed.